orbitalchicken/Roadmap/New.md

     [Fixed in Git] System Info (Upload System Information) “This includes no personal information”, possibly shorten to ‘Includes no personal information’, or ‘No personal information included’?
-    [Fixed in Git] window list applet -> ‘Close’ button should be near the panel [Fixed in Git] multiple fixes in screensaver [collinss] Right-click an icon on the panel, select “options”, then “edit”.
+    [Fixed in Git] window list applet -> ‘Close’ button should be near the panel [Fixed in Git] multiple fixes in screensaver

+    Right-click an icon on the panel, select “options”, then “edit”.
 Try to choose a new icon.
 The new icon shows in the window.
 Try to click “OK”.
 It won’t click and the icon won’t change.
-    [mtwebster] menu: bring back category hover delay option I have a problem when i start Spotify from the sound icon Cinnamon crash.
+    menu: bring back category hover delay option
+    I have a problem when i start Spotify from the sound icon Cinnamon crash.
 When i open it in the menu it works.
 I didnt have that problem with Mint 18.0

 MATE Edition - last processed comment: #56
 ------------------------------------------
-    when changing the track in rhythmbox: https://i.imgur.com/3ctHhPn.png

 Xfce Edition - last processed comment: #0
 -------------------------------------------